victorlenerd/victorlenerd/README.md

 🔭 I’m currently working on:

-- **Scheduler0** a web app that gives you more control over your scheduled tasks.
+- **Scheduler0:** a web app that gives you more control over your scheduled tasks.
-- **iDraw** a native iPad app for sharing notes which takes advantage of PencilKit.
+- **iDraw:** a native iPad app for sharing notes which takes advantage of PencilKit.

 🌱 I’m currently learning: